New York Giants: Super Bowl XLVI champions (2011)

 The New York Giants won Super Bowl XLVI against the New England Patriots with a score of 21–17.
 The winning touchdown was preceded by a 38-yard reception by receiver Mario Manningham.
 As in Super Bowl XLII, Eli Manning was Super Bowl MVP, defeating the Patriots for a second time in the Super Bowl.

 Ahmad Bradshaw scored the game-winning touchdown by falling into the end zone.
 The Patriots were allowing Bradshaw to get the touchdown so they would get the ball with some time remaining.
 When Eli Manning handed the ball to Bradshaw, he told him not to score.
 Bradshaw was about to fall down at the 1-yard line but his momentum carried him in, thus the "reluctant touchdown."

 As was the case in each of their four previous Super Bowl appearances, the Giants trailed at halftime.
 They are the only team in NFL history to have more than two second half, come-from-behind, Super Bowl victories (4).
-The Pittsburgh Steelers, who accomplished the feat in Super Bowl X and Super Bowl XIV, are the only other team to do it more than once.
+The Pittsburgh Steelers, who accomplished this feat in Super Bowl X and Super Bowl XIV, are the only other team to do it more than once.

 The Giants began the 2012 season with a home loss to the Dallas Cowboys, but rebounded to finish October with a 6–2 record and on a four-game winning streak that included a 26–3 road victory against the eventual NFC champion San Francisco 49ers.
 Following the arrival of Hurricane Sandy in the Northeastern United States, the Giants lost back-to-back games against the Pittsburgh Steelers and the Cincinnati Bengals to fall to 6–4.
 Despite impressive blowout home victories over the Green Bay Packers, New Orleans Saints and Philadelphia Eagles, the Giants finished the season 9–7 and out of the playoffs.
 Quarterback Eli Manning, defensive end Jason Pierre-Paul, wide receiver Victor Cruz, and guard Chris Snee represented the Giants at the Pro Bowl.

 The 2013 season began with hope that the Giants could become the first team to play in the Super Bowl in their home stadium, as MetLife Stadium was scheduled to host Super Bowl XLVIII that February.
 However, the Giants' playoff hopes took a massive hit when they lost the first six games of the season.
 They rebounded to win the next four games in a row to improve to 4–6, but lost a critical home game to the Dallas Cowboys on a last-minute field goal.
 They finished the season 7–9 and with a losing record for the first time since 2004.
 The Giants drafted rookie wide receiver Odell Beckham Jr. in the 2014 NFL draft, who would later go on to win the AP Offensive Rookie of the Year award.
 However, the Giants missed the playoffs for a third straight season, finishing with a 6–10 record.
 The 2015 season was another disappointing campaign, as the Giants showcased a struggling defense and several late-game collapses.
 The Giants finished the season with a 6–10 record and missed the playoffs.